-The Architectural Institute of British Columbia is the statutory body that regulates the profession of architecture in the public interest, pursuant to the Architects Act, R.S.B.C.
-1996 C. 17 (the “Act”).
+The Architectural Institute of British Columbia is the statutory body that regulates the profession of architecture in the public interest, pursuant to the Professional Governance Act (PGA), Architects Regulation, and the AIBC Bylaws.

-The AIBC is granted authority under the Act to address compliance concerns related to the practice of the profession of architecture.
-Among the core purposes of the Act are to ensure that:
+The AIBC is granted authority under the PGA and the Architects Regulation to address compliance concerns related to the practice of architecture.
+Among the core purposes of the PGA and the Architects Regulation is to ensure that:

-- projects requiring an architect have an architect;
+- projects requiring an architect have an Architect; and

-The Act is, broadly speaking, public protection legislation.
+The PGA is, broadly speaking, public protection legislation.
 It is provincial law that applies to everyone in British Columbia.
-It prohibits those who are not registered as architects from practising architecture, or holding themselves out or implying that they are able to do so.
+It prohibits those who are not registered as Architects from practicing architecture, or holding themselves out or implying that they are able to do so.

 Misrepresentation

-Section 63 of the Act requires that individuals or firms not registered with the AIBC must not be misrepresented as “architects”, offer architectural services, or imply that they are entitled to practice architecture.
+Sections 51 to 53 of the PGA and section 4 of the Architects Regulation require that individuals or firms not registered with the AIBC must not be misrepresented as “architects”, offer architectural services, or imply that they are entitled to practice architecture.
 Using similar titles such as “architectural designer” or “interior architect”, or offering services such as architectural design or architectural drawings is not permissible.

-The AIBC’s regulatory mandate includes taking action against those who unlawfully use the titles protected under the Act.
-This ensures that the public can easily identify who is lawfully qualified to offer and provide architectural services.
+The AIBC’s regulatory mandate includes taking action against those who unlawfully use the titles protected under the PGA.
+This ensures that the public can easily identify who is lawfully qualified to offer and provide architectural services in British Columbia.

 Illegal Practice

-The Act defines the practice of architecture and sets out which buildings in British Columbia require an architect’s services by law.
-This means that an architect must be retained any time architectural services are being provided on a building requiring an architect, including renovations or repairs to an existing building that would require an architect under the Act.
+The Architects Regulation defines the practice of architecture and sets out which buildings in British Columbia require the services of an Architect by law.
+An Architect must be retained any time architectural services (including at the planning and design phase) are being provided on a building requiring an Architect under the Architects Regulation.

-The AIBC’s regulatory mandate includes taking action against those who are unlawfully providing architectural services contrary to the Act.
-In most cases where illegal practice is identified, the AIBC will also contact the project’s owner and advise the authority having jurisdiction that permits should not be issued to projects proceeding illegally.
+The AIBC’s regulatory mandate includes taking action against those who are unlawfully providing architectural services contrary to the PGA and Architects Regulation.
+In cases where illegal practice concerns are identified, the AIBC will contact the individual or business for clarification, as well as contact the Project’s owner and advise the authority having jurisdiction that the project may be proceeding illegally without an Architect.

 Reporting a Possible Infraction